Whether planning a lecture series with 300 tickets or a meeting with six attendees, accessibility should always be a consideration.

 There are a number of resources related to accessibility available on the Tools and Resources page of the Accessibility website.

-- Check out the Accessible Event Planning checklist (PDF) for simple, straightforward tips like:
+- Check out the information on accessible event planning for simple, straightforward tips like:

 - Anticipate priority seating requirements for people with physical and sensory disabilities.